 It was during this Seder that Jesus gave the bread and wine a new meaning for his followers.
 He took the matzah, the bread of affliction that recalls the haste of the Exodus, and said: “Take and eat; this is my body” (Matthew 26:26).
 He took the cup of wine, one of the four cups of the Seder, and said: “Drink from it, all of you.
 This is my blood of the covenant, which is poured out for many for the forgiveness of sins” (Matthew 26:27-28).
 For Christians, these words transformed a Jewish Passover meal into the Eucharist, the central act of Christian worship.
 For understanding the Last Supper, knowing what a Passover Seder is, and that Jews still celebrate it today exactly as they did in that room, is essential.

-The current room is a Gothic hall on the second floor of a building on Mount Zion, built by the Crusaders in the 12th century over what they identified as the original site.
+The current room is a Gothic hall on the second floor of a building on Mount Zion, dating to the 14th century over what they identified as the original site.
 The hall is austere and largely empty, with pointed arches, ribbed vaulting, and a small mihrab (Islamic prayer niche) added during the Ottoman period when the building was converted to a mosque.
 A capital carved with a pelican feeding its young with its own blood, a medieval symbol of Christ’s sacrifice, survives from the Crusader period.

 The simplicity of the space is its power.
 There is no altar, no paintings, no elaborate decoration.
 Just stone walls, arched windows, and the weight of what happened here.
 The emptiness forces visitors to fill the room with their own imagination, and for many, the result is more powerful than any artwork could be.